 2,500 words into this review (that's .06% the length of the book), I should probably say something nice.
 The Wise Man's Fear isn't wholly awful.
 However, it is an endless sargasso sea of half-baked philosophical musing and banal minutiae.
 Given its prodigious size, I could easily fill a dozen more reviews with examples of its self-indulgent excess.
 But, were it the first book in the series, The Wise Man's Fear could have achieved a sort of genre-traditional mediocrity.
 Picture a Fellowship of the Ring with no Black Riders, six hundred additional pages of Tom Bombadil and a liberal dose of statutory rape.
 (He's fifteen!)

 The problem is, there already is a first book, and it was better than mediocre.
 The Name of the Wind was actually pretty good.
 The Wise Man's Fear isn't.
 Everything enjoyable about the series has been diluted to the point of invisibility and replaced by prurient ramblings and the sort of smugly commercial philosophy normally found in greeting cards.

 It could be that the third book resolves everything in some sort of unanticipated way.
-Mr. Rothfuss clearly has a vast imagination.
+Patrick Rothfuss clearly has a vast imagination.
 Perhaps he's already come up with a cunning scheme to write himself out of this box within the relatively confined space of another half-million words.
 To be frank, I not only doubt this, but I'll never know.
 The last thousand pages I've suffered included more cod liver oil, summer storms (shudder) and birdsong in air than anyone should ever have to tolerate.
 I've had my share.
 This dancer is off the fresh field for good.